changeworld/azure-docs.ja-jp/articles/web-sites-php-mysql-deploy-use-ftp.md

 	$pwd = "value of Password";
 	$db = "value of Database";

-これで、FTP を使用してアプリケーションを発行する準備ができました。
+Now you are ready to publish your application using FTP.

-1. 好みの FTP クライアントを開きます。
+1. Open your FTP client of choice.

-2. 先ほどメモした `publishUrl` 属性の *ホスト名部分* を FTP クライアントに入力します。
+2. Enter the *host name portion* from the `publishUrl` attribute you noted above into your FTP client.

-3. 先ほどメモした `userName` 属性および `userPWD` 属性をそのまま FTP クライアントに入力します。
+3. Enter the `userName` and `userPWD` attributes you noted above unchanged into your FTP client.

-4. 接続を確立します。
+4. Establish a connection.

-接続した後、必要に応じて、ファイルをアップロードおよびダウンロードすることができます。ファイルのアップロード先は、必ずルート ディレクトリ (`/site/wwwroot`) にしてください。
+After you have connected you will be able to upload and download files as needed.
+Be sure that you are uploading files to the root directory, which is `/site/wwwroot`.

-`index.php` と `createtable.php` の両方をアップロードした後、**http://[サイト名].azurewebsites.net/createtable.php** に移動してアプリケーション用の MySQL テーブルを作成し、**http://[サイト名].azurewebsites.net/index.php** に移動してアプリケーションの使用を開始します。
+After uploading both `index.php` and `createtable.php`, browse to **http://[site name].azurewebsites.net/createtable.php** to create the MySQL table for the application, then browse to **http://[site name].azurewebsites.net/index.php** to begin using the application.

 [install-php]: http://www.php.net/manual/en/install.php